vfmd/vfmd.github.io/differences.md

 the other, without them getting merged into one blockquote (or list or code block).

-For example, as per the original Markdown syntax, the following text:
+The original Markdown syntax does not specify such a rule.

+For example:

 <pre><code> 1.
 Item 1
  2. Item 2